FarEastGeometries/MR-Video-Player-for-immersive-headsets-v2/docs/manual.md

 - A copy of the video file is created in the app's temporary folder to avoid issue with stereo video files containing specific metadata not playing properly. (e.g. videos shot with VR180 cameras)
   Edit the metadata of this copied file and use it for video playback.
   This copied file will be deleted when you open another file.
+- Symbolic links cannot be handled by App-specific file picker added in v2.
+  If you use symbolic links, use the Windows file picker (file selection method used in v1).
+  Switching between App-specific file picker and Windows file picker was added in v2.2.0.0.

 ## Features